uchicago-cs/chiventure/docs/README.md

 ./chiventure
 ```

 Once inside chiventure, you can type `HELP` for the list of available commands.
-In the future, you can load a game from inside chiventure with `LOAD <path_to_wdl_file>`
+In the future, you can load a game from inside chiventure with `LOAD_WDL <path_to_wdl_file>`

 To run chiventure with a given wdl file preloaded, run
 ```